NSAPH-Data-Platform/nsaph-platform-docs/docs/_sources/common/cms/doc/Medicare.md.txt

     * All diagnoses, used for admission (`icd_hll`)
 * Performed validation of admission data.
-Records that failed validation are excluded from the resulting `Admissions` table but are stored in a special `medicare_audit.admissions` table, together with teh reason for validation failure.
+Records that failed validation are excluded from the resulting `Admissions` table but are stored in a special `medicare_audit.admissions` table, together with the reason for validation failure.
 We distinguish three reasons for validation failure:
   * `Primary key`: this indicates missing data, for example:
     * Missing beneficiary id